How much can a single person sidequest in a single summer?

 The workshop was amazing and honestly not so much for the lectures which were interesting as much as how personal it ended up being.
 So when I saw I got accepted my first thought was “oh so another like 300-500 people got accepted it’s gonna be interesting”.
 I was wrong by a scale of 10x.
 There were a total of 35 students including me.
 That resulted that I had the ability to talk 1 on 1 with so many professors including Eugene Izhikevic who is honestly such a big figure to me because his book got me started.

 Honestly post these two conferences I felt like I actually could do something in this field and being treated as an equal in the conversation rather than a student was just so amazing.
+There was also an incredible time where I could spend 5 days exploring Tokyo and Karuizawa where my A1 Japanese came in really handy.
 Obviously throughout the summer I continued working on my research but that’s for another post.
 Because it’s time for!